linkgoba/Azure-Administration/README.md

-# Onboard Automator (Manage Azure identities and governance)
+# Onboard User (Manage Azure identities and governance)

 ## Azure AD Setup:
 Set up a new Azure AD instance (if not already present) using the Azure portal.